RakhithJK/haraka-Haraka-wiki/Ubuntu-14.04.md

 ```

 # Prereq services
-Note that any of these services can be installed in other [virtual] machines and accessed over the network.
-Assembling in such a fashion makes it very easy to scale your system by applying the necessary resources exactly where they're needed.
+Note that any of these [optional] services can be installed and run in other [virtual] machines and accessed over the network.
+For large installs, where clustering is likely, isolating these services makes it easier to scale the system by applying additional resources exactly where they're needed.

 ## Install Unbound
 Mail servers need a fast, reliable and DNS server.
 [Unbound][unbound-site] is all of that and more.